 Devoting all your time to work without breaks and recess compromises productivity.
 Failing to provide your body and mind breaks between working hours depletes the energy stores, leaving you mentally and physically tired.
 An effective strategy to schedule breaks when working from home is applying the Pomodoro time management technique.
 This strategy advocates giving tasks your complete focus for two to three hours, then breaking for 20 to 30 minutes.
 Step away from your computer and move around the house to boost blood circulation, prevent burn-out, and refresh yourself before resuming work.

 Working from home, especially if you are an extrovert, can take a toll on you, and feelings of disconnect, isolation, and loneliness may crop up, making you vulnerable to stress, anxiety, and depression.
 For this reason, you should consider taking advantage of team messaging applications such as Slack provided by your employers to interact with your colleagues and even schedule meetups, primarily if you reside in the same region.
 This helps you feel included and connected.
 With that being said, workplace messaging systems can be a constant source of distraction, so ensure that socializing does not get in the way of your work.

 Take Part in Online Training

-It is easy to miss out on in-person skill development and training courses offered by your employer when working remotely, or the managers may forget to include you in online programs.
-Keep yourself up-to-date with the current happenings and demand to be included in the company training programs to avoid missing out on the opportunity to acquire new knowledge and skills.
+It is easy to miss out on in-person skill development and training courses your employer offers when working remotely, or the managers may forget to include you in online programs.
+Keep yourself up-to-date with the current happenings and demand to be included in the company training programs to avoid missing out on acquiring new knowledge and skills.
 You could also boost your productivity by enrolling in other online training and courses available on the web to advance in your profession.
-Online applications similar to Trainual but easier to use for small businesses are a great option for the HR team to implement.
+Online applications similar to Trainual but easier for small businesses are a great option for the HR team to implement.